SegWitz/Basic-Shopify-API/README.md

 ### Storage

-For storing the current request times, API limits, request costs, etc. A basic in-memory array store is used `Osiset\BasicShopifyAPI\Store\Memory`.
+For storing the current request times, API limits, request costs, etc. A basic in-memory array store is used `Segwitz\BasicShopifyAPI\Store\Memory`.

-If you would like to implement a more advananced store such as one with Redis, simply implement `Osiset\BasicShopifyAPI\Contracts\StateStorage` and set the client to use it, example:
+If you would like to implement a more advananced store such as one with Redis, simply implement `Segwitz\BasicShopifyAPI\Contracts\StateStorage` and set the client to use it, example:

 ```php
 $timeStore = new RedisStore();